mtford90/siesta/docs/guide.md

 Siesta features an API for searching all local objects in the graph.

-`Mapping.prototype.all(callback)` will return all models mapped by a particular mapping.
+`Model.prototype.all(callback)` will return all models mapped by a particular mapping.

 ```js
 User.all(function (err, users) {